UniversalDependencies/docs/_ud-dep/dobj.md

 dobj(begegnen, jemandem)
 ~~~

 In general, if there is just one object, it should be labeled {{ page.title }}, regardless of the morphological case.
 If there are two or more objects, one of them should be {{ page.title }} and the others should be [iobj]().
-In such cases it is necessary to decide what is the most directly affected object _(patient)._ Language-specific documentation should help identify direct objects if possible.
+In such cases it is necessary to decide what is the most directly affected object _(patient)._ If possible, language-specific documentation should help identify direct objects.